Nickory/AWABoost-svm/README.md

 This project is set up for immediate testing with a pre-trained model.
 Follow the steps below to evaluate the model on the Cleveland dataset:

-1. Ensure that the `adaboost_svm_model.pkl` and `heart_cleveland_upload.csv` files are located in the root directory of this repository.
+1. Ensure that the `awaboost_svm_model.pkl` and `heart_cleveland_upload.csv` files are located in the root directory of this repository.
 2. Run the `test_model.py` script to load the model, make predictions on the dataset, and print evaluation metrics.

 ### Running the Test Script